FallingWithStyle/obsidian-ideatr/README.md

 ### Setup in Obsidian

-1. Copy the plugin files to your Obsidian vault's `.obsidian/plugins/obsidian-ideatr/` directory
+1. Copy the plugin files to your Obsidian vault's `.obsidian/plugins/ideatr/` directory
 2. Enable the plugin in Obsidian Settings → Community Plugins
-3. Configure hotkey in Obsidian Settings → Hotkeys (search for "Obsidian Ideatr: Capture Idea")
+3. Configure hotkey in Obsidian Settings → Hotkeys (search for "Ideatr: Capture Idea")
 4. Create or use existing `Ideas/` directory in your vault

 ## Usage